-Connecting students who have high tardiness, absences and discipline referrals to potential mentors, including more successful peers, high school students, and at least one adult in the school and/or community, to increase their connectedness to school through meaningful relationships.
-Helping students learn how to successfully begin their kindergarten experience by building knowledge

-•Providing third- to fifth-grade students with opportunities to actively build a classroom community of learners to ensure they grow into productive members of the school community.
-Focus on how to share, collaborate and make appropriate behavior choices.

-•Creating early awareness that connects academic performance (e.g., doing homework), coming to school on time, and habits as a learner (e.g., being helpful, having a positive attitude, listening and communicating) to getting better grades.
+- •Connecting students who have high tardiness, absences and discipline referrals to potential mentors, including more successful peers, high school students, and at least one adult in the school and/or community, to increase their connectedness to school through meaningful relationships. - •Helping students learn how to successfully begin their kindergarten experience by building knowledge - and skills to master their new learning and social environment.
+For example, help students learn school ground rules in the classroom and in other parts of the school community. - •Providing third- to fifth-grade students with opportunities to actively build a classroom community of learners to ensure they grow into productive members of the school community.
+Focus on how to share, collaborate and make appropriate behavior choices. - •Creating early awareness that connects academic performance (e.g., doing homework), coming to school on time, and habits as a learner (e.g., being helpful, having a positive attitude, listening and communicating) to getting better grades.